cjameshuff/rigolutils/protocol.md

-Currently, only simple device connection and access is implemented

 Each connection is to one specific device.
 The server spawns a subprocess for each connection, allowing simultaneous access to multiple devices (including such things as simultaneously downloading waveforms from multiple devices) as hardware permits.
 However, only one connection is permitted to each device.

 Once a connection to the server is established, a ConnectToDevice command must be issued.
 DeviceAccess commands can then be issued to perform reads and writes to the device.
-The connection will be dropped if no commands are received for a given amount of time.

 TODO: